workJoi/wp2jekyll-cloudcannon/_posts/2017-09-21-some-random-title.md

 hi there
 ```

-&nbsp;

-this text is centered

 This text is centered

-This is right-justified
+This is right justified

-This is elft-justifieid
+This is left justified

 ![](https://233b1d13b450eb6b33b4-ac2a33202ef9b63045cbb3afca178df8.ssl.cf1.rackcdn.com/2015/09/VA_43-a.jpg)